Skip to main content

 (a) Work experience of at least two years in the popular culture planning business;

-(b) Completion of an educational course relating to the popular culture planning business run by a facility prescribed by Ordinance of the Ministry of Culture, Sports and Tourism;
+(b) Completion of an educational course relating to the popular culture planning business run by a facility prescribed by the Ordinance of the Ministry of Culture, Sports and Tourism;

 2. A separate office.”

-Therefore, the artist who wants to contract with the Company should confirm the following facts: (i) The Company should have a certificate that is registered with the Korean government as an authorized company of popular culture planning business, whether an individual or a legal entity, (ii) The Company's office should be independent and physically separated from other business entities in the same space, and it includes the meaning that there should not be any business entities other than the company of popular culture planning business in the same floor or space whoever a tenant or property owner.
+Therefore, the Artist who wants to contract with the Company should confirm the following facts: (i) The Company should have a certificate that is registered with the Korean government as an authorized company of popular culture planning business, whether an individual or a legal entity, (ii) The Company’s office should be independent and physically separated from other business entities in the same space, and it includes the meaning that there should not be any business entities other than the Company of popular culture planning business in the same floor or space whoever a tenant or property owner.

 The reason for this provision is to protect the exclusively contracted artists under the control of the Korean government and prevent the possibility of the Company committing illegal activities such as sexual violence crimes against the artists or other crimes with the entertainment business license from the government.

-And the Popular Culture and Arts Industry Development Act additionally requires more qualifications for registration as an entertainment management company under Article 27:
+The Popular Culture and Arts Industry Development Act additionally requires more qualifications for registration as an entertainment management company under Article 27:

 “Article 27 (Grounds for Disqualification)